Top 10 Hardest Instruments to Play

 Also, the hand in the bell can just get annoying sometimes, although it can also save your butt.
 The horn probably also has the most jumping notes, where it's just a random high note followed by a random low note, since it's an awkward instrument to put a tune to.

-4 Oboe Oboes belong to the classification of double reed woodwind instruments.
-Oboes are usually made of wood, but there are also oboes made of synthetic materials.
+Oboes belong to the classification of double reed woodwind instruments.
+They are usually made of wood, though there are also oboes made of synthetic materials.
+The instrument is known for its clear and penetrating sound, often used in orchestras, chamber music, and as a solo instrument.

 Even after playing for five years and practicing daily, it is still very difficult.
 Reeds are always an issue.
 The $12 reeds you buy at your local music store just don't do justice.
 Most beginning players don't know this and will continue to buy those subpar reeds.
 A few venture online to look at custom-made reeds, which is what I did.
 I tried several online reed makers, with prices usually ranging from $15 to $25 per reed.
 I never found any of them to be even decent.
 They'll make the first few good ones to get your business, then the quality deteriorates.